By Power of PositivityPublished on December 06, 2015Last modified June 01, 2021

 3. You frequently become ill.

-When our bodies have any sort of nutritional deficiency, our immune systems naturally become weaker, because they don’t have what they need to fight off infections efficiently.
+When our bodies have any nutritional deficiency, our immune systems naturally become weaker, because they don’t have what they need to fight off infections efficiently.
 Dr. Murr said that red blood cells assist in carrying oxygen to the spleen, a key location where the body fights off infections.
 Not having enough iron in the blood can severely inhibit the body from warding off infections.
-Also, red blood cells carrying oxygen to the lymph nodes, which contain powerful infection-fighting white blood cells.
+Also, red blood cells carrying oxygen to the lymph nodes contain powerful infection-fighting white blood cells.

 If you have an iron deficiency, your body won’t produce enough white blood cells.
 This nutritional lack might make you more prone to infections.